 If you have been charged Burglary, it is important that you understand the charges against you and what your legal rights are.
 Idaho's theft laws can be complex and severe.
 You should not try to take on the criminal justice system on your own.

-Burglary is considered a "crime of moral turpitude" and can prevent you from obtaining professional licenses and certifications.
+As a "crime of moral turpitude" a conviction can prevent you from obtaining professional licenses and certifications.
 This may also prevent you from getting Federal Student Loans for education.

 How Is “Intent” Defined?

 The intent to commit the crime of theft or any felony must have existed at the time of entry.
 If the intent was formed after the entry a person is not guilty of burglary.
 The manner or method of entry is not an essential element of the crime of burglary.
 An entry can occur without the use of force or the breaking of anything.